 You can add a small grating of Parmesan or Grana Padana at the end to mimic the flavour of Smen which is sometimes added to this soup.Storage and Leftovers

 Allow the soup to cool completely and store in air tight containers for 4 days.
-The soup thickens as it cools.
-To reheat, add a splash of water, stir though and warm over medium low heat till warmed through.How to freeze Harira Soup
+To reheat, add a splash of water before mixing and warming on the stove over medium low heat.How to freeze

 Thaw the soup over low heat.
 Once warmed add the vermicelli and flour paste.
 Cook for 5 minutes.Nutrition